The Polish player was introduced to tennis at the age of 4 years old by her father Robert who is her coach and travels the world with her.

 Radwanska was the first Polish player in history to claim a Sony Ericsson WTA Singles Title when she won the Nordea Nordic Open, and in 2008 she won three more titles Pattaya Women’s Open, Istanbul Cup, and the International Women’s Open.

 She created another record on 24th May 2008 when she became the first Polish player to win more than $1 million in prize money.

-Apart from buying her apartment in Krakau she loves shopping, buying brand names from her favourite stores Armani, Tommy Hilfiger and Calvin Klein.
+Apart from buying her apartment in Krakau, she loves shopping, buying brand names from her favorite stores Armani, Tommy Hilfiger, and Calvin Klein.
 Other tennis players have dogs as pets, but Radwanska has two pet rats Flippy and Floppy.